 It’s not exactly going to make you a millionaire, but if you’re going to have a substantial amount of money sitting in an account for a substantial amount of time, you may as well earn something, right?

 Another advantage of a high-yield savings account is the absence of physical branches may lend itself more to an “out of sight, out of mind” mentality.
 And since you will have to wait a few days when transferring your money out of the account, you’re less tempted to take the money out.

-Obviously, it’s a personal preference where you want to store your emergency fund, but a money market account can also be a great place to park it.
-You may find some money market accounts require a higher balance to be maintained and be sure to check for any fees you may incur if your balance dips below a specific amount.
+Obviously, it’s a personal preference where you want to store your emergency fund, but a money market account can also be a great place to keep it.
+You may find some money market accounts require a higher balance to be maintained, and be sure to check for any fees you may incur if your balance dips below a specific amount.

-If you have multiple savings goals you may want to open a separate high-yield savings account for each goal or you may want to stick with one single account that offers the ability to virtually split your money into sub-accounts.
+If you have multiple savings goals, you may want to open separate high-yield savings accounts for each goal, or you may want to stick with one single account that offers the ability to virtually split your money into sub-accounts.

-Essentially, all your money is still held in the same account but the bank offers you the ability to divide it up online so it appears to be residing in different accounts.
+Essentially, all your money is still held in the same account, but the bank offers you the ability to divide it up online, so it appears to reside in different accounts.

-Technically we do not have separate accounts for each category you see in the picture, the buckets feature they offer (pictured above) is simply a way for you to organize your funds and makes it very simple to move money back and forth between each “bucket” since you’re not actually transferring the money, just labeling it differently.
+Ally bank offers this functionality with its “buckets” feature.
+Instead of having separate accounts for each category, buckets allow you to organize your funds and easily move money back and forth between each “bucket” since you’re not actually transferring the money, just labeling it differently.

-If you’d prefer to keep all your savings in one place, another option would be to manage your balances with a spreadsheet or printable tracker like you’ll find in my printable budget bundle.
+If you’d prefer to keep all your savings in one place, another option would be to manage your balances with a spreadsheet or printable tracker, as you’ll find in my printable budget bundle.

 This is a great solution if you take more of a hands-on approach to managing your finances.
 It gives you a good visual to quickly see where your accounts stand at any time without having to log in to your bank account (especially handy if you keep savings at multiple different banks).